jordanaustin/BurntToast/README.md

     $  npm install burnt-toast

+Using require:

+    var burntToast = require('BurntToast');

-If using burnt toast without npm or require simply include the BurntToast.js file in your html document
+If using burnt toast without npm or require simply include the BurntToast.js file in your html document:

     <script src="path/to/BurntToast.js"></script>

-Then instantiate BurntToast once, then call makeToast.
+Then instantiate BurntToast once and then call .makeToast() like so:

     var burntToast = new BurntToast();
     burntToast.makeToast('My first BurntToast');